catseye/DAM/README.md

 **DAM** is a tiny library for creating bits of an HTML5 document.
 (I'd say "for creating user interfaces" but that may be overstating it a tad.)
-It's written in ES5 Javascript, so it can be used directly by most modern web browsers, or it can be transpiled to ES6 in a frontend build process.
-It's about 1K in size (uncompressed), and it comes with a "standard widget library" that bloats it to about 6K.
+It's written in ES5 Javascript, so it can be used directly by most modern web browsers, or it can included as part of a modern frontend build process.
+It's about 1K in size (uncompressed), and it ships along with a "standard widget library" that bloats it to about 6K.

-The current version of DAM is 0.1.
+The current version of DAM is 0.2.

 Basic usage
 -----------

-If you want to just drop DAM's basic functionality into a web page, you can use it like this:
+The simplest way to use DAM is to simply load it directly on a web page, which will work for most modern browsers, and to use it like so:

     <script src="dam.js"></script>
     <script>